ant-louis/netbert/README.md

 ### 2. Pre-training <a name="pretraining"></a>

 #### 2.1.
 Data <a name="data"></a>
-The domain-specific corpus was collected by scraping all the text content from [cisco.com](https://www.cisco.com/).
-It resulted in about 30GB of uncleaned text, collected from 442,028 web pages in total.
-The pre-processing of the original corpus results in a cleaned dataset of about 170.7M sentences, for a total size of 22.7GB.
+The *computer networking* corpus was collected by scraping all the text content from [cisco.com](https://www.cisco.com/).
+It resulted in about 30GB of uncleaned text, collected from **442,028 web pages** in total.
+The pre-processing of the original corpus results in a cleaned dataset of about **170.7M sentences**, for a total size of **22.7GB**.
 For confidentiality reasons, this data is not shared.

 #### 2.2.
 Hardware and Schedule <a name="hardware"></a>
-The model pre-training was performed on one machine with 8×32GB NVIDIA Tesla V100 GPUs.
-The model trained continuously for 20 epochs (i.e., 1.9M training steps) which took a total of 29 days.
+The model pre-training was performed on one machine with **8×32GB NVIDIA Tesla V100 GPUs**.
+The model trained continuously for **20 epochs** (i.e., 1.9M training steps) which took a total of **29 days**.

 #### 2.3.
 Results <a name="results"></a>
-The resulting perplexities are given below for BERT and NetBERT after 3, 12 and 20 epochs, respectively:
+The resulting **perplexities** are given below for BERT and NetBERT after 3, 12 and 20 epochs, respectively:

 |           | BERT   | NetBERT-3 | NetBERT-12 | NetBERT-20 |